 3) Ask them what they need.
 Now, don’t be surprised if many people can’t tell you, because they don’t know what they need.
-But sometimes they will, so make sure to ask.
+But sometimes they will so make sure to ask.
 It may be helpful to give them options when you frame the question.
 “What can I do to support you guys right now?
-I can call other family for you, contact a funeral home [insert other practical needs here!] or I can just give you some time”.
+I can call other families for you, contact a funeral home [insert other practical needs here!] or I can just give you some time”.

 4) Help them connect with those who will best support them.
 Ask if they need help calling anyone and discuss who will be their support in the days, weeks, and months to come.